RESOStandards/transport/proposals/entity-events.md

 Requesting the same _EntityEventSequence_ MUST result in the same _ResourceName_ and _ResourceRecordKey_.

-When possible, providers should order events to simplify referential integrity for data consumers so they can replay events without underlying underlying business knowledge of internal system relationships.
+When possible, providers should order events to simplify referential integrity for data consumers so they can replay events without underlying business knowledge of internal system relationships.

 For example, the addition of a Property Resource event should occur before any Media Resource events associated with the Property appearing in the Events Resource.